-Note: If you're looking for a quick 1 page guide showing you what wavelengths of light have been shown to help specific health and wellness issues, be sure to CLICK HERE.
+Note: If you're looking for a quick one-page guide showing you what wavelengths of light have been shown to help specific health and wellness issues, be sure to CLICK HERE.

-I’ve talked about the health and mood benefits of full spectrum sunlight.
+I’ve talked about the health and mood benefits of full-spectrum sunlight.
 I've explained how blue light can impair sleep.
-I’ve also explored the many benefits of saunas, that may also use the infrared light spectrum, for example, aiding the body in detoxification or improve heart health.
+I’ve also explored the many benefits of saunas, (that may also use infrared light) for example, aiding the body in detoxification and improving heart health.
 This article, however, will exclusively look at the scientific literature behind red and infrared devices.

 The most common commercial versions of red and infrared light devices are made of LED lights.
-This article will therefore exclude traditional light bulbs, such as incandescent or halogen bulbs.
-Even though these bulbs emit red light they also emit high amounts of heat, and are therefore less effective for very specific therapeutic effects than their LED counterparts.
+Therefore, this article will exclude traditional light bulbs, such as incandescent or halogen bulbs.
+Even though these bulbs emit red light they also emit high amounts of heat and are, therefore, less effective for very specific therapeutic effects than their LED counterparts.

-While the LED devices treated in this article emit both red and infrared light, for convenience sake, this article will call them "red light devices" that are used for “red light therapy”.
+While the LED devices treated in this article emit both red and infrared light, for convenience's sake, this article will call them 'red light devices' that are used for 'red light therapy'.

 Let's first explore the light spectrum from a physics standpoint.
-When modern physics talks about light, it discusses what are known as “photons”.
+When modern physics talks about light, it discusses particles known as 'photons'.
 Photons are elemental light particles.
-These photons make up part of the electromagnetic spectrum, in what is called the “light spectrum”.
-That light spectrum consists of ultraviolet (UV) light, visible light, and infrared light.
+These photons make up part of the electromagnetic spectrum, in what is called the 'light spectrum'.
+That light spectrum consists of ultraviolet (UV) light, visible light and infrared light.
 Red light is part of this visible light spectrum.

 When you are standing outside in the sun at noon, the full spectrum of light emitted by the sun consists of UV light, visible light, and infrared light.
 Hence the term 'full spectrum'.

-Within these UV, visible, and infrared spectra, there are many different wavelengths that all exhibit different biological effects.
-Red and blue light, which are both part of the visible light spectrum, both have different wavelengths and both exhibit very different biological effects.
+Within these spectra of UV, visible and infrared light, there are many different wavelengths that all exhibit different biological effects.
+Red and blue light (which are parts of the visible light spectrum) both have different wavelengths and exhibit very different biological effects.

-Infrared saunas for example, that were treated in a previous article, are using a very specific infrared part of the infrared light spectrum.
+For example, infrared saunas (that were treated in a previous article) are using a very specific infrared part of the infrared light spectrum.

-Red light therapy devices also use a part of the infrared light spectrum, but contrary to infrared saunas, the red light therapy uses the parts of the infrared light wavelengths that that do not emit any heat.
-While red light therapy devices use both red and infrared light, the effects are thus different from sunlight or infrared saunas.
+Red light therapy devices also use a part of the infrared light spectrum.
+But contrary to infrared saunas, the red light therapy devices only use the red and infrared light wavelengths that do not emit any heat.
+Thus, the effects are different from sunlight or infrared saunas.

-In the picture displayed above, red light therapy devices use specific wavelengths within the entire red light spectrum that is displayed there, and a small part of the "near Infrared" part of the light spectrum, up to the 850nm range.
+In the picture displayed above, red light therapy devices use specific wavelengths within the entire red light spectrum that is displayed there and also use the small 'near-infrared' part of the light spectrum, up to the 850nm range.

 All light wavelengths above 1000nm will produce heat.
-Bulbs that use wavelengths above 1000nm can therefore not be applied close to the body for longer periods of time.
-For this reason, red light therapy devices use LED lights, so that only the most therapeutic wavelengths that do not emit any heat can be used.
+Therefore, bulbs that use wavelengths above 1000nm cannot be applied close to the body for longer periods of time.
+For this reason, red light therapy devices use LED lights so that only the most therapeutic wavelengths that do not emit any heat are used.

-While the heat coming form infrared saunas has a place in your health toolbox, red light therapy using LED devices has other benefits than infrared saunas.
+While the heat coming from infrared saunas has a place in your health toolbox, red light therapy using LED devices has other benefits than infrared saunas.